cm68/micronix/README.md

 disks:
 	floppy images recovered from the net, version 1.4 and 1.3

+wslib:
+	the whitesmith's libraries, burst apart and disassembled

 src/micronix:
 	the source tree for things that are to be built natively, including libraries, commands and the kernel.